henrik/thepugautomatic.com-eleventy/src/site/posts/2020-08-01-communicating-between-liveviews-on-the-same-page.md

 (By using [`broadcast_from!/5`](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html#broadcast_from!/5) rather than [`broadcast!/4`](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html#broadcast!/4), the sending process won't itself receive the broadcast even if it's a subscriber.)

 You could probably use [the process registry](https://hexdocs.pm/elixir/Process.html#register/2) instead of PubSub, but process registry names must be atoms, which aren't garbage collected, so it isn't advisable – each page would use a bit more memory that is never reclaimed, and you might eventually hit [the atom limit](https://til.hashrocket.com/posts/b9giaqz4lc-current-number-of-atoms-in-the-atoms-table).
+Also, unlike PubSub, this process registry only works on the local node.

 I assume that PubSub will use more resources than just relying on `send`, especially on a high-traffic site, since it keeps track of subscribers, but I don't have the numbers.
 If you measure it, let me know.